 If you are a public body and are intending to provide assistance you should first check whether or not the assistance is likely to be state aid.

-The Department for Business, Innovation and Skills (BIS) state aid team has developed guidance to help you understand the rules and the options available to you.
+We have developed guidance to help you understand the rules and the options available to you.

 ‘State aid: the basics guide’ provides an overview of how to assess and analyse state aid issues.
 For a more detailed and comprehensive guide on the state aid rules and frameworks see the State aid manual.

 The guidance is not a replacement to the original regulations and guidelines.
 It is essential that you read the EU regulations on state aid which can be found on the EU Commissions website in conjunction with any guidance.